Strong currency and reduced rates spur accelerated property sales in Mandalay

 Taking advantage of this lucrative opportunity in the heart of the country’s former royal capital is the Best Condo Development and Best Mixed Use Development at the 5th PropertyGuru Myanmar Property Awards 2019: Mingalar Mandalay by New Starlight Construction.

-If you know of any development projects in Myanmar that deserve to be named as the best in their categories, nominate them for the 6th PropertyGuru Myanmar Property Awards on or before 21 August 2020.
+If you know of any development projects in Myanmar that deserve to be named as the best in their categories, nominate them for the 6th PropertyGuru Myanmar Property Awards, in partnership with Shwe Property on or before 21 August 2020.
 For more details, visit asiapropertyawards.com/en/award/myanmar-property-awards

 6 of the exciting areas to visit in Lipa, Batangas (PH)

 With its cool weather, nature, and laid-back lifestyle, this city in Batangas Province is a rising star

 Ok, boomers, Gen X’ers: Where are they now in their property journeys?